 Do I need a mortgage broker?
 What they do, costs, and when to use one

-Most people benefit from using a mortgage broker.
-A good broker compares deals from many lenders to find one that fits your needs, saving you time, stress, and money.
-Some charge fees while others are fee-free, so understanding the differences helps you choose the right advice and the best mortgage deal.
+A good mortgage broker compares deals from many lenders to find one that fits your needs and can save you time, stress, and money.
+Some charge fees while others are fee-free, so understanding the differences helps you choose the right advice and the best mortgage deal for you.

 KEY INFORMATION